davidoc23/TechHomeProject/README_david_contribution.md

   **Result:**
     - The dashboard still shows analytics times one hour behind Ireland's local time, even after these changes.
 This may be a subtle bug in timestamp conversion, daylight saving time logic, or frontend Date rendering.

+- **UI/UX and Theming Enhancements**

+  - Added dark mode support for all charts, modals, and activity feeds.

+  - Improved time range display for hourly analytics.

+  - Added CSV export and “no logs” modal for better feedback and usability.

 ## Evidence of Contribution